andrewgurung/thisAndObjectPrototype/behaviorDelegation.md

 ### 2. OLOO Style
   - Delegation from `b1` to `Bar` to `Foo`
   - Only cares about **objects linked to other objects**
+  - OLOO is just cutting out the middle-man (constructor/new mechanisms)
+  - OLOO supports the principle of separation of concerns, where creation and initialization are done in separate calls
+    Eg: Creation: `Object.create(Bar)` and Initialization: `b1.init('b1')`

 ```js
 var Foo = {